Rattlesnake Master Seeds

 I grow my own Rattlesnake Master Seeds pollinator-friendly plants these white/green almost metallic, sea holly make a cheerful addition to any butterfly or wildflower garden.
 Thriving on poor soils in full sun, on the prairie, or at home in the cottage garden, plant with rudbeckia, goldenrod, and fall asters.

-SOWING TIPS: Average of 25+ seeds per pack multiple quantities available.
+SOWING TIPS: Average of 25+ seeds per pack high germination rates formn this plant, multiple pack quantities available.

 Direct sow seeds in fall and allow seeds to naturally cold stratify.
 When starting seeds indoors, sow finely and barely cover seeds with soil.
 I recommend sowing these seeds, direct in Fall on a prepared seedbed or garden container, water well, and protect from winter weather with a fabric fleece if some seeds germinate early.